An emergency fund is easy to start and can save you from an unexpected crisis. Here’s everything you need to know to start saving for a rainy day.

 So you pay for an unexpected expense on a credit card, upping your monthly repayments.
-This means you’ve got less money to save into an emergency fund, and when something goes wrong in the future, you’ve not been able to save again so you’ll need to get in further debt.
+This means you’ve got less money to save in an emergency fund, and when something goes wrong in the future, you’ve not been able to save again, so you’ll need to get into further debt.

-Having an emergency fund is there to help you not get in debt.
+Having an emergency fund is there to help you not get into debt.
 However, if you already owe money, you need to balance whether to save or pay debt.